What value does the 'isEmpty' operation on a queue return if the queue contains no elements?

 When dealing with a small, fixed number of elements.

-O(n), where n is the number of elements in the queue.
+It tracks the total number of elements in the queue.